Luis Carlos Montalvan

 Montalvan was diagnosed with post-traumatic stress disorder (PTSD) in July 2007.
 After leaving the military, he experienced anxiety so severe, he was unable to leave his home.
 He began drinking heavily and was in chronic pain.
 In 2008, he met Tuesday, a golden retriever and a service dog.
-Tuesday was almost a washout from the service dog program, but he was a good match for Montalvan.
+Tuesday was almost a washout from the service dog program, ECAD, but he was a good match for Montalvan.
 Tuesday also helped him meet Senator Al Franken, who later introduced legislation to provide service dogs to veterans.

 In 2009, Montalvan sued McDonald's for refusing to allow his service dog to enter a restaurant in New York City and being hit with garbage can lids when he attempted to film the interaction.
 The suit settled out of court in June 2010.
 Also in 2010, Montalvan graduated from Columbia Journalism School.

 Montalvan said that Tuesday was a constant companion and that the dog was able to know when he was having a nightmare.
 Montalvan's dog, Tuesday, made it possible for him to walk because he experienced sudden spells of vertigo.
 Tuesday also retrieved items that Montalvan was unable to reach.
 Tuesday won the 2013-2014 American Kennel Club Award for Canine Excellence.
 The owners of the winners of the award receive $1,000 to donate to a pet-related charity of their choice.

 In early 2016, Montalvan's right leg was amputated above the knee and described his difficulties on a webpage on which he raised money for a procedure called osseointegration, which fuses a titanium rod directly into the bone to attach to a prosthesis.

 Montalvan died at a hotel in El Paso, Texas on December 2, 2016; his dog was not with him when he died.
 Police officers found his body in the Indigo Hotel when they were called in for a welfare check.
 An autopsy report released by the El Paso County Medical Examiner's Office in January indicated that Montalvan had died by suicide, through overdosing on pentobarbital.
 Before he committed suicide, he left Tuesday with a family in Northeast El Paso.